Miami Beach Convention Center: History

 In August 1961, the Convention Center was the meeting place for a youth convention set up by The American Lutheran Church.
 Among the notable speakers was Dr. Martin Luther King Jr.

 From 1960 to 1971, and again in 1997, the center was the site of the Miss Universe pageant.
 It also hosted a 1961 Billy Graham Crusade and hosted the 1968 Republican National Convention, 1972 Republican National Convention, and the 1972 Democratic National Convention.

 In 1967, the center was expanded to include the Convention Hall, built specifically for the 1972 Democratic National Convention (in July 1972) and the 1972 Republican National Convention (in August 1972).
 It also served as a sports arena until the 1980s.

 In 1989, the facility underwent a $92 million renovation, and doubled in size.
 In the last six years, the facility has had over $35 million in continuing upgrades, including complete renovations of all restrooms, full carpet replacement, and installation of a state-of-the-art telecommunications and networking infrastructure.

 Sporting events

 Boxing

-The center was the site of the Muhammad Ali vs. Sonny Liston boxing match in 1964.
+The center was the site of both the Floyd Patterson vs. Ingemar Johansson III in 1961 and the Sonny Liston vs. Cassius Clay boxing match in 1964.

-The fight took place on February 25, 1964, in the Miami Beach Convention Hall.
-Ali was known as Cassius Clay at the time.
+On August 29, 1980, professional boxing returned when Panamanian World Boxing Association world Bantamweight champion Jorge Lujan defended his title against Puerto Rico's Julian Solis, with Solis winning the title by a fifteen-rounds split decision.